raspberrypilearning/flower-generator/en/step_2.md

 --- task ---

-Use the Crosshair tool to change where the middle of your Flower sprite is:
+Move your petal so the bottom is in the centre.

 ![screenshot](images/flower-crosshair-annotated.png)

-The crosshair should be at the bottom of the petal shape.
+You may find it easier to zoom out to do this.

 --- /task ---